 I see myself frisbeeing the breakfast dishes from a small kitchen island onto a casual table surrounded by banquette seating, whilst my kids cushion fight on the couch to a chaotic cartoon soundtrack: hell to some but heaven to me.

 Hmm, I’m realising now that a garden is actually joint number one on my list of new house ‘demands’.
 In my own personal vision of an ideal home for our particular little family, an interior and exterior family space definitely go hand in hand, one would just not hit the dream mark without the other.
-More on my vision for a family-friendly garden in a future article.

 I do still appreciate the stretched layout of our single use rooms in this house, but I just can’t help imagining life in spaces that flow into each other; where family activities meet and embrace rather than segregate and stop.
 The grass is always greener in someone else’s garden.